vyshnaviar/website_content_search/README.md

 # Future Improvements

 Implementing persistent storage for the Milvus collection would be a great step, preventing the need for re-indexing with every search
-Deploying the entire system on a cloud infrastructure to achieve scalable, production-ready performance that can handle anything thrown its wa
+Deploying the entire system on a cloud infrastructure to achieve scalable, production-ready performance that can handle anything thrown its way.

 Author